haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {: .fs-5 : .fw-300 }

 {:  .about }
-><span class="icon">&#9432;</span>&nbsp;&nbsp;As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.
+>As a Technical Writer Intern at Domo, I created this article about managing subscriptions to listings on their [BI platform](https://www.domo.com/business-intelligence), which provides data integration, visualization, and analysis tools.

 Some Appstore listings require a monthly subscription fee.
 After the initial payment, anyone in your company's Domo instance can install and use these listings.
 Payments are processed through Stripe, and you can cancel a subscription at any time.